BU-NU-CLOUD-F19/Machine_Learning_on_Brain_MRI_data/README.md

 #### Vision

-* The main idea of the project is to expand an existing Cloud application that is trained on MNIST data to identify digits, to classify Brain MRI data.
-The cloud platform we will use for this project is ChRIS which is a collaboration between Boston Children's Hospital and Redhat.
+* Expand an existing Cloud based Machine Learning application that is trained on MNIST data to identify digits, to classify Brain MRI data and make the application compatible on ChRIS, an opensource distributed software platform(https://github.com/FNNDSC/CHRIS_docs).

 #### High level goals include: